Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Are Compressed Models Robust?

-\textbf{Structured Pruning}: This family of methods are based on the hypothesis that there is redundancy in the attention heads~\cite{prasanna2020bert,voita2019analyzing,bian2021attention}.
+\textbf{Structured Pruning}: This method family is based on the hypothesis that there is redundancy in the attention heads~\cite{prasanna2020bert,voita2019analyzing,bian2021attention,chen2021chasing}.
 We also consider task-specific pruning.
-During the fine-tuning process for each task, it prunes whole attention heads based on their importance to the model predictions.
-To calculate the importance, we follow~\cite{michel2019sixteen,prasanna2020bert} and calculate the expected sensitivity of the attention heads to the mask variable $\xi^{(h, l)}$: $ I_{h}^{(h, l)}=E_{x \sim X}\left|\frac{\partial \mathcal{L}(x)}{\partial \xi^{(h, l)}}\right|, $ where $I_{h}^{(h, l)}$ denotes the contribution score for attention head $h$ at layer $l$, $\mathcal{L}(x)$ represents the loss value for sample $x$, and $\xi^{(h, l)}$ is the mask for the attention head $h$ at layer $l$.
-After obtaining the contribution scores, the attention heads with the lowest score $I_{h}^{(h, l)}$ are pruned.
-We prune around $20\%$ attention heads in total (i.e., $28$).
+During the fine-tuning process for each task, it prunes the whole attention heads based on their importance to the model predictions.
+Please refer to Sec.~\ref{Details-of-Pruning-Methods} in Appendix for more details.
+We prune around $20\%$ attention heads in total (i.e., $28$ attention heads).
 Further pruning increases the sparsity with significant degradation of the model's performance on in-distribution development sets.